fleetdm/fleet/handbook/product/README.md

 ## Intake process

-Intake for new product ideas (requests) happens at the 🗣 Product office hours meeting.
+Intake for new product ideas (requests) happens at the 🗣 Product Feature Requests meeting.

-At the 🗣 Product office hours meeting, the product team weighs all requests.
+At the 🗣 Product Feature Requests meeting, the product team weighs all requests.
 When the team weighs a request, it is prioritized or put to the side.

 The team prioritizes a request when the business perceives it as an immediate priority.
 When this happens, the team sets the request to be estimated or deferred within five business days.